freeCodeCamp/freeCodeCamp/curriculum/challenges/english/08-coding-interview-prep/project-euler/problem-36-double-base-palindromes.english.md

 ## Description
 <section id='description'>

-The decimal number, 585 = 10010010012 (binary), is palindromic in both bases.
+The decimal number, 585 = 1001001001<sub>2</sub> (binary), is palindromic in both bases.

-Find the sum of all numbers, less than n, whereas 1000 <= n <= 1000000, which are palindromic in base 10 and base 2.
+Find the sum of all numbers, less than `n`, whereas 1000 ≤ `n` ≤ 1000000, which are palindromic in base 10 and base 2.

 (Please note that the palindromic number, in either base, may not include leading zeros.)

 </section>

 ## Instructions